-Voters of 1830 from Ballinrobe & Kilmaine Barony and their environs.
+Voters from Ballinrobe & Kilmaine Barony Areas in 1830

 Throughout Ireland The Roman Catholic Relief Act 1829 was passed by Parliament in 1829; it was the culmination of the process of Catholic Emancipation.
 It repealed the 1673 Test Act and the remaining Penal Laws which had been in force 1728.